 Any behaviour of an MSW student that is in contradiction with the Professional Standards for Students in the School of Social Work listed in this Handbook is considered professional misconduct.
-The procedure that takes place to address a student's alleged professional misconduct, including the process to appeal the Director's final decision, can be found in Appendix D.

 ADDITIONAL INFORMATION AND RESOURCES FOR MSW STUDENTS

 This section provides information and instructions to guide students through the various tasks/activities they may complete while in the program.
 Additional resources that are not specific to the MSW program but have been found helpful for all students at UBCO can be found in Appendix C.